artandmath/NukeProfilers/README.md

 > $PATH may have to be set correctly for your version of Nuke or operating system.

 ## Alternatively
-- Modify the Nukescripts to work in your comp pipeline.
+- Modify the Nukescripts to work whithin your comp pipeline.
-- Send the Nukescripts to your renderfarm.
+- Submit the Nukescripts to your renderfarm.
 - Gather analytics from the renderfarm.